VideoMolmo: Spatio-Temporal Grounding Meets Pointing: Appendix

 \textit{4) Video-GUI: }Consists of 13 screen recordings from software applications, focusing on tasks like identifying and interacting with user interface elements based on textual instructions.
 The VideoGUI videos are sampled from VideoGUI dataset \cite{lin2024videogui}.

 \textit{5) Robotics: } Encompasses 14 videos of robotic operations, emphasizing the need for precise object localization to execute commands such as "pick up the red block" or "press the top button."
-The robotic videos in our benchmark are sourced internally.
+Few of the robotic videos in our benchmark are sourced from \cite{singh2024malmm}, and the remaining are sourced internally.